-What have we achieved so far
+What have we achieved so far?

-Our annual report to tenants and Home magazine continues to be published so tenants and leaseholder can keep up to date with our achievements and performance, however publications will more timely and digital generally and no longer be published at set intervals.
+Our annual report to tenants continues to be published so tenants and leaseholders can keep up to date with our achievements and performance, however publications will timelier and generally provided digitally, removing the need to publish at set intervals.
 They detail house building, improvements (Decent Homes and Lincoln Standard of housing), scheduled and responsive repairs, tenancy management including tenancy breaches, anti-social behaviour, rental income and the estate environment, as well as tenant involvement in these activities.

-Since we launched our last tenant involvement strategy, despite the coronavirus pandemic, we are proud of what we have achieved to improve our tenant involvement service and the willingness of tenants and leaseholders to participate in this.
+Since the launched our last tenant involvement strategy and despite the coronavirus pandemic, we are proud of what we have achieved to improve our tenant involvement service and the willingness of tenants and leaseholders to participate in this.